Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

         ]

-Before you execute the ``updateOperator`` function, let us check with the :ref:`operatorOf <operatorOf>` function the current state of the smart contract.
+Before you execute the ``updateOperator`` function, let us check the state of the smart contract with the :ref:`operatorOf <operatorOf>` function.

-You are ready now to update the operator on your ``sender`` account address with the following command.
+You are ready now to update the operator on your ``SENDER_ACCOUNT`` address with the following command.

 .. code-block:: console

-    $./concordium-client contract update WCCD_PROXY --entrypoint updateOperator --schema updateOperator_fallback_schema.bin --parameter-json updateOperator.json --sender ACCOUNT --energy 25000 --grpc-port 10001
+    $./concordium-client contract update WCCD_PROXY --entrypoint updateOperator --schema updateOperator_fallback_schema.bin --parameter-json updateOperator.json --sender SENDER_ACCOUNT --energy 25000 --grpc-port 10001

 The below screenshot shows the execution of the ``updateOperator`` function.

 .. image:: ./images/wCCD_tutorial_6.png
     :width: 100 %

-Confirm that the ``updateOperator`` function, has added/removed operator addresses by checking with the ``operatorOf`` function the state of the smart contract again.
+Confirm that the ``updateOperator`` function has added/removed operator addresses by checking with the ``operatorOf`` function the state of the smart contract again.

 To continue with the tutorial click :ref:`here<wCCD-front-end-set-up>`.